From early last December until late August 2020, 13 casinos operated in Pennsylvania.

-Initially, they did so with impunity, welcomed by a town of fewer than 3,000.
-A town so small, in fact, that nearby Reading provides its policing.
+Initially, it did so with impunity, welcomed by a town of fewer than 3,000 — a town so small, in fact, that nearby Reading provides its policing.

 From the beginning, Kenhorst officials repeatedly approved the operation despite cautions and red flags.
 Among those red flags:

-- The city manager, Brian Cole, was a former leader of the neighboring city of Reading’s Police Department’s vice unit, presumably aware of state gambling laws.
+- The city manager, Brian Cole, was a former leader of the neighboring city of Reading’s Police Department’s vice unit and so presumably was aware of state gambling laws.
 Cole has not responded to repeated requests for comment.

-- Another Reading police officer, also presumably aware of PA gambling laws, was present at the meeting which granted the variance for expansion.
+- Another Reading police officer, also presumably aware of PA gambling laws, was present at the meeting that granted the variance for expansion.

-All of which leaves Berks County District Attorney John Adams, the man who finally raided the casino – with the assistance of the State Police – and shut it down, incredulous.
+All of this leaves Berks County District Attorney John Adams, the man who finally raided the casino — with the assistance of the State Police — and shut it down incredulous.